 Do you ski regularly, even in cold weather?
-Thanks to the down padding, this skiing jacket will provide plenty of warmth.
+This jacket has a down filling that will keep you particularly warm.
 In addition to being very warm, this jacket has a waterproof membrane and taped seams for excellent protection against bad weather.

-A soft, warm collar for guaranteed protection and comfort.
+A warm, soft collar for guaranteed protection and comfort.

 Ease of use

 What type of padding is used to give my jacket warmth?

 Recognised for their high thermal insulation, down and feather also provide an excellent weight/warmth/compression ratio.
 However, remember that the warmth provided comes from the combination of the weighting of down/feathers and the filling power of the jacket.
 Together, they provide you with warmth and insulate you from the cold.
 (Padding 50% down and 50% feathers in the body, recycled wadding 100 g/m² at the bottom of jacket and arms, 60 g/m² on the collar).